 What is Project 360?

-The NetSuite Project 360 dashboard includes various analytics and metrics, statuses, reports, and other information intended to “give project managers greater insight into vital project information.
+The NetSuite Project 360 dashboard includes various analytics and metrics, statuses, and reports, among other information.
+This information is intended to “give project managers greater insight into vital project information.
 This helps project managers minimize administrative tasks and quickly identify projects needing attention and take the appropriate corrective action,” according to Oracle.

 NetSuite ERP’s Project 360 interface was designed to provide a consolidated, easy-to-digest perspective on critical analytics and metrics — data that was previously dispersed throughout SuiteProjects.
 The centralization of key data metrics and insights is one of the core benefits of ERP platforms such as NetSuite.
 Project 360 pushes toward this objective with its unified and centralized dashboard that draws data from throughout the system.